Daiki27/Color_palette/README.md

 # Color Palette
 This program makes 12 colors that are identical in tone and outputs them in the form of an image.
-* input : h,s,v
+* input : s,v
-* output : rgb image <= see "Example Tone Equal Colors"
+* output : rgb image (see "Example Tone Equal Colors")

 ## HSV (HSB) Color Space